GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

     .. py:method:: configure(sysroot)

         This method is re-implemented to configure the component.
 A component will always be configured even if it does not get built.
+The plugin should check that everything is available (e.g. source code, external tools) for a successful build.

         :param Sysroot sysroot:  the sysroot being configured.